 Centred on the back of the new VTA is a planning map.
 While not for navigation, it includes the new VFR transit routes and instructions for their use.
 The CFAs are depicted, including examples of proper phraseology.

-Fuel 100LL, Transport Canada approved AMO and Cessna Parts Centre, helicopter pad, customs by CANPASS, transient hangarage, flight catering, well suited to fixed wing and helicopter Medevac/Ambulance transfers, after hours service by prior arrangement only, camping on airport grounds with prior authorization, washrooms.
+100LL fuel, Transport Canada approved AMO and Cessna Parts Centre, helicopter pad, customs for CANPASS participants, transient hangarage, flight catering, well suited to fixed wing and helicopter Medevac/Ambulance transfers, after hours service by prior arrangement only, camping on airport grounds with prior authorization, washrooms.

 More Information on the Brampton-Caledon Airport

 The Brampton‐Caledon Airport is approved by Transport Canada as a Certified Airport.
 The airport is owned by the Brampton Flying Club and has operated at this location in Caledon since 1969.
 It was listed as the 16th busiest airport in Canada in an Economic Impact Study prepared by Jocelyn Purcell, Executive Director of Inside Canadian Airports in 2009.

 The Brampton‐Caledon Airport is normally operational 24 hours per day, 7 days a week; and is capable of supporting both visual flight rules (VFR) and instrument Flight Rules (IFR) operations to non‐instrument approach limits; and IFR departures in visibility down to ½ statute mile.

 The critical aircraft for the airport is the King Air and Citation Jet.